 These cheddar bacon biscuits are a prime example of taking a base recipe and then modifying it.
 Biscuits that are served on top of cobblers, with fresh strawberries and whipped cream for strawberry shortcakes, or as a side with dinner are not to be confused with these spicy cheddar biscuits, which are rich, flaky homemade cheese crackers.
-Actually, those might fall under the savoury shortbread category upon further investigating.
+Actually, those might fall under the savoury shortbread category upon further investigation.

-This basic biscuit recipe is similar to a stripped down version of basic scones because biscuits and scones seem like they are cousins.
+This basic biscuit recipe is similar to a stripped-down version of basic scones because biscuits and scones seem like they are cousins.
 These biscuits are tender on the inside and just a little chewy on the outside.
 They are buttery and delightful as is, but perfect with a generous schmear of homemade jam.

 How to achieve more layers

 I made these biscuits a little smaller than most would.
 The secret to a big, tall biscuit: more dough rolled out thick.
 But besides the height of the biscuit, there's another important technique to keep in mind when making biscuits: rolling and folding, which is what you do to make flaky homemade croissants and puff pastry.

 Rolling and folding the dough works the proteins in the flour more which builds up a little gluten and adds structure to biscuits.
 Folding ensures that your biscuits will have lots of flat layers of butter tucked between the dough.
 Those butter layers will open up the crumb of the biscuit and add physical layers.